AUTHORS AND PROJECT DIRECTORS

 Constantine (Costa) Petridis, PhD

-Curator of African Art and Chair of Arts of Africa and the Americas, The Art Institute of Chicago, Illinois
+Chair and Curator, Arts of Africa, The Art Institute of Chicago, Illinois

 Co-Author and Co-Project Director

 Constantine Petridis joined the Mapping Senufo project in April 2015 after curating the Cleveland Museum of Art’s exhibition Senufo: Art and Identity in West Africa.
 Arts identified as Senufo have long captured his attention.
 A specialist of the sculpture of Central Africa, he received his PhD in African art history from the Universiteit Gent in Belgium, where Belgian art historian Albert Maesen completed his 1946 dissertation based on path-breaking field research in Senufo communities of northern Côte d’Ivoire in 1939.
 Petridis has traveled to and initiated research projects in Burkina Faso and Ghana, and he has also visited Côte d’Ivoire and Mali.
-In November 2016, Petridis became Curator of African Art and Chair of African Art and Indian Art of the Americas at the Art Institute of Chicago, one of the three venues for the now-defunct Museum of Primitive Art’s 1963 exhibition Senufo Sculpture from West Africa.
+In November 2016, Petridis joined the curatorial team at the Art Institute of Chicago, one of the three venues for the now-defunct Museum of Primitive Art’s 1963 exhibition Senufo Sculpture from West Africa.

 Jennifer Doty, MSI